JirehHorton/Customer-Retention-Analysis-SQL/README.md

 ---
 ## Business Analysis Questions
--The project was driven by the following business questions:
+The project was driven by the following business questions:
-	- 1. How many new customers are acquired each month?
+- #1. __New Customers per Month__ - How many new customers are acquired each month?
-	- 2. What percentage of customers make repeat purchases?
+- #2. __Repeat Customers__ - What percentage of customers make repeat purchases?
-	- 3. Which products generate the most revenue?
+- #3. __Cohort Analysis__ - Which products generate the most revenue?
-	- 4. How does delivery time vary by region or product category?
+- #4. __Average Orders per Customer__ - How does delivery time vary by region or product category?
-	- 5. What are the trends in order volume over time?
+- #5. __Top Customers__ - What are the trends in order volume over time?

 These questions guided the data analysis and helped identify actionable insights for the e-commerce business.